bakame-php/http-structured-fields/README.md

 $byte->type();  // returns Type::ByteSequence
 ```

-**Both classes DO NOT expose the `Stringable` interface to distinguish them
+**⚠️WARNING: Both classes DO NOT expose the `Stringable` interface to distinguish them
 from a string or a string like object**

 #### Item